TRP7777/WalletBitconWithPy3/README.md

 3. **Comprehensive Cleanup**: All temporary files and database environments are properly closed and removed

 This ensures that wallet extractions never interfere with each other or leave stale environment files.

+### UI/Prompt Display Issues

+**✅ Fixed: Passphrase prompt instructions appearing after input request**
+- **Issue**: Previously, the instructions for entering passphrases would appear after the prompt, making it unclear what the user should enter
+- **Fix**: Added proper output buffering control to ensure instructions appear before the input prompt
+- **Applies to**: `--recover` command when asking for wallet passphrases

 ### Virtual Environment Issues
 ```bash